ScalablePixelStreaming/APIs/docs/instance-customisation/usage.md

 }
 ```

-And the pointer receiver to implement the actual gRPC call that’s made from Scalable Pixel Streaming
+And the pointer receiver to implement the actual gRPC call that is made from Scalable Pixel Streaming

 ```go
 func (server *InstanceCustomisationPluginServer) UpdateRuntimeOptions(ctx context.Context, req *customisation.UpdateRuntimeOptionsRequest) (*customisation.UpdateRuntimeOptionsResponse, error) {